IhorChornyi314/E33-Randomizer/README.md

 - atenfyr: For writing UAssetAPI
 - TheNaeem: For hosting the Expedition 33 .usmap file
 - Thefifthmatt: For the inspiration behind the UX of the mod
+- Sandfall Interactive and Kepler Interactive: For creating one of my favourite games of all time and making it easy to mod